mcqll/mcqll.github.io/README.md

 - edit a page locally (for example, edit one of the files in the `_pages/` directory, or add a new `lastname.firstname.md` file to `/_people` to add a new lab member)
 - generate the site locally with `bundle exec jekyll serve` (and preview your changes by visiting the URL that generates).
-- once you are satisfied with your edits, commit them and then `git push` (note, **this will not be published yet**)
+- once you are satisfied with your edits, add and commit your changes and then `git push` (note, **this will not be published yet**)
-- then you must deploy using `./bin/deploy --user`.
+- you must deploy using `./bin/deploy --user`, and respond `y` to proceed.
 This deploys the site to the `master` branch
     - What's going on here?
 It's a workaround. `master` is where the generated site will live, `source` is for the source code.
 When you just run `git push` you will update the source branch.
 But we want to just put a generated version of the site at the master branch, rather than have GitHub do this automatically.
 This is because GitHub pages doesn't allow reference to external plugins such as `github-scholar` it seems, so it won't work to just edit the site in the `master` branch and have GitHub do the generation for you.